-Utilities - To accommodate increased facilities and visitor use, expansion of water and sewer systems is required.

-Estimated waste water flow is 35,950 gallons per day and expected demand for potable water is 49,900 gallons per day.
-Sewer system improvements include expansion of septic tanks and leach fields at existing comfort stations and enlargement of the treatment system for the visitor/ administrative facility.
-Water system improvements include upgrading of pumps and lines and additional water storage capacities.
+Utilities: To accommodate increased facilities and visitor use, expansion of water and sewer systems will be required.
+Estimated waste-water flow is 35,950 gallons per day and expected demand for potable water is 49,900 gallons per day.
+Sewer system improvement needs include expansion of septic tanks and leach fields at existing comfort stations and enlargement of the treatment system for the visitor/ administrative facility.
+Water-system improvements include upgrading of pumps and lines and additional water storage capacities.

-Maintenance/Residential Area - The residential and maintenance areas are located outside the 100-year flood plain.
-Because of substantial investments, functional relationships to other administrative facilities, and lack of alternative sites, the residential area is maintained in its current location.
-A duplex to house two additional permanent staff members is provided in this area.
-If provisions necessary for staff safety are not provided by the Bureau of Reclamation as described in their upcoming Emergency Preparedness Plan, the National Park Service will develop and install adequate flood warning systems.
+Maintenance/Residential Area: Because of substantial investments, functional relationships to other administrative facilities, and lack of alternative sites, the residential area is maintained in its current location.
+A duplex to house two additional permanent staff will be constructed in this area.
+Because this area is subject to flooding in the event of Keyhole Dam failure, the National Park Service will review the Bureau of Reclamation's upcoming Emergency Preparedness Plan.
+If this plan does not provide adequate provisions for staff safety, the National Park Service will develop and install adequate flood warning systems.

-Current locations and facilities associated with the maintenance area are retained, including: maintenance shop, equipment storage, carpenter shop, fire cache, flammable storage, office, restrooms, and furnace room.
-Covered vehicle storage is expanded by two stalls.
+Current locations and facilities associated with the maintenance area are retained including maintenance shop, equipment storage, carpenter shop, fire cache, flammable storage, office, rest rooms, and furnace room.
+Covered vehicle storage will be expanded by two stalls.